Best pots for indoor plants. Indoor pottery will come in a wide range of colors, materials, and sizes.

 Most local nurseries will have a good choice of indoor/outdoor pots to choose from.

 Purchasing the right ceramic pot for your indoor plant is important.
 A small plant in a large container or vice versa will not look right.
 Your ceramic pot should have a hole at the bottom for drainage it’s important to occasionally check the hole in case it gets plugged.
+Your plant will develop root rot if it does not drain consistently.

 Best pots for indoor plants